Hamdi Nagguez

-Hamdi Nagguez (حَمْدِيّ النَّقَّاز; born 28 October 1992) is a Tunisian professional footballer who plays as a right back.
+Hamdi Nagguez (حَمْدِيّ النَّقَّاز; born 28 October 1992) is a Tunisian professional footballer who plays as a right back for Al-Najaf.

 Club career

 Nagguez was born in Menzel Kamel, Tunisia, and started his career at Étoile Sportive du Sahel in 2013.
 During his spell there, he became popular by the fans despite being one of the youngest players in the team.
 He scored 6 goals with his team in 78 appearances.
 He was decisive in deciding many titles for his team like 2015 CAF Confederation Cup, Tunisian League, and Tunisian Cup.